ChALkeR/whinings/Instant-messaging.md

 * Cross-platform, work on any devices
 * FLOSS
 * Message delivery should be guaranteed, i.e. if a message was not delivered for some reason — it should be resent.
+* Messages should be ordered correctly (in logical order), if Alice sent A first, then B — Bob should see it that way.

 ## How?